zeek/zeek-docs/devel/spicy/getting-started.rst

 connection ID (``conn_id``) to the event.

-Now we got everything in place that we need for our new protocol analyzer---except for a Zeek script actually doing something with the information we are parsing.
+Now we got everything in place that we need for our new protocol analyzer---except for a Zeek script that: (1) Tells Zeek to activate our analyzer for all connections with a responder port of 12345 (which matches the packet trace we created) and (2) actually does something with the information we are parsing.
 Let's use this:

 .. literalinclude:: examples/my-http.zeek
     :caption: my-http.zeek